sghall/react-move/README.md

 - createNodeGroup(getInterpolator, displayName) => NodeGroup
 - createAnimate(getInterpolator, displayName) => Animate

 The big news on this release is the `getInterpolator` function.
-This function opens up a lot of doors to be more creative.
+This function opens up a lot of doors to be more efficient and creative with your animations.
 To start, you'll get exactly the same components as in react-move 2.x.x and 3.x.x by creating them locally like this:

 ```js
 // THIS IS HOW YOU UPGRADE TO 4.0